The SSL Logo The Scottish Summer League

 The "Hibernation" Period

 All of this occurred between late 1976 and mid 1977.
-In late 1977 I obtained a piece of kit called "Logacta Chart Soccer", which comprised specially set up books for arranging imaginary leagues and cups, and six special, colour-coded dice, with different ranges of possible scores on them.
+In late 1977 I obtained my first "LOGacta Chart Soccer", which comprised specially set up books for arranging imaginary leagues and cups, and seven special, colour-coded dice, with different ranges of possible scores on them.
 This in itself was a major improvement on using Monopoly dice.
 The books were ingeniously laid out so as to arrange a 16-team league championship using teams of one's own choice.
-I experimented with English, Scottish and British leagues, but none of them took off in any way.
+I experimented with English, Scottish and British leagues with LOGacta, but none of them took off in any way, as it just didn't seem to "work" in the way that the old leagues had, especially with a 16-team league for England, which did not come close to seeming realistic enough, being much smaller than the 22-team English First Division of the time.

 The "Revival" Period